 Denver Urban Gardens, in partnership with Slow Food Denver, works with local schools to coordinate the Denver youth farmers markets for the young.
 The youth farmers markets offer healthy food to communities, promote nutrition, demonstrate healthy meal preparation in partnership with local chefs and develop community capacity and leadership.
 A youth farmers’ market program is a single-vendor farmers’ market on or near school property that is run by the youth of that school.
 It is appropriately titled a “Youth Farmers Market” because often, many of the youth selling the produce have grown the produce in the school garden.
 Beyond this basic definition, each YFM program will be unique based on the needs and resources of the community and youth.

 Denver Youth Farmers Markets Handbook

 This resource was created by the Denver Youth Farmers Market Coalition, which is a partnership between Denver Urban Gardens, Slow Food Denver and various Denver Public Elementary Schools.
 The Denver YFM Coalition was created in 2008 to provide a practical and effective way to offer Youth Farmers Markets to all of our school garden programs.
 The following handbook was created as a resource for teachers, community members, parents and others who are interested in starting or improving YFM programs in their community.
 Through more than 30 youth-run markets, the Coalition has gained valuable insight that we are thrilled to be able to share with the greater community.
 Click here to view the Denver Youth Farmers Markets Handbook.
-Print copies are available by request through the DUG office.
+Print copies are for purchase here.

 SNAP Benefits and the Double Value Coupon Program